This section introduces the nRF Cloud REST API.

 REST tools, such as Postman or Insomnia, can parse the downloaded file and create a collection of endpoints for you.

 See also Using the REST API.

-The REST API authenticates users with an API key (simple token), and devices with a JSON Web Token (JWT).
+The REST API authenticates users with an API key, and devices with a JSON Web Token (JWT).
 Only a subset of the nRF Cloud REST API endpoints should be called by devices instead of users.
 These endpoints indicate

 JSON Web Token in the

 Tokens and keys